 The Apostle Peter helps us to understand the Biblical doctrine of election.
 He writes in his first epistle, "To the ...
 Elect according to the foreknowledge of God the Father, ..."
 (I Peter 1:1-2) We can see from this passage that God's election is based on His foreknowledge.
 (Compare Romans 8:29; "For whom He did foreknow, He also did predestinate...")
 God's election is not arbitrary.
 Before the world began, God knew that man would rebel.
 But God chose to deal with the sin problem through the sacrifice of His Son.
-He also knew who would respond to His offer of salvation and chose to give these individuals the gift of eternal life.
+He also knew who would respond and when they would respond to His offer of salvation.

 Peter speaks of man's part in God's election when he counsels his readers, "Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ."
 (2 Peter 1:10-11)

 Peter said that the Lord is "not willing that any should perish, but that all should come to repentance."
-(2 Peter 3:9) The Apostle John added, "And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world."
-(1 John 2:2) It is clear that Christ died for all men, and that salvation is offered to all.
+(2 Peter 3:9) The Apostle John added, "And He is the propitiation for our sins: and not for ours only, but also for the sins of the whole world."
+(1 John 2:2)

 The Apostle Paul said of God "Who will have all men to be saved, and to come unto the knowledge of the truth."
 (1 Timothy 2:4) God's desire for the salvation of all men motivated Paul to write, "For therefore we both labour and suffer reproach, because we trust in the living God, who is the Saviour of all men, specially of those that believe."
 (1 Timothy 4:10)

-Christ died for all men.
-Therefore, He is the Savior of all.
-But that salvation only comes to those who choose to believe.
-The writer of Hebrews wrote, "Harden not your hearts, as in the provocation, in the day of temptation in the wilderness:" (Hebrews 3:8) God does not offer an irresistible call.
-It is our choice to accept or turn away.
+Christ died for all men, and He is the Savior of all.
+But that salvation only comes when the individual is ready to believe.
+The writer of Hebrews wrote, "Harden not your hearts, as in the provocation, in the day of temptation in the wilderness:" (Hebrews 3:8) We are told to listen to God because as humans, we can exert will and make choices.